Contact

 Modeling Flow-Field Dynamics in Biological Systems

-Optical flow measurements enable a wide variety of technology, from facial recognition to self-driving cars.
+Optical flow measurements enable a wide variety of technologies, from facial recognition to self-driving cars.
 In this project, I designed an optical-flow-based pipeline to quantify flow-field dynamics in biological systems.

-By applying my algorithm to microscope images, I obtained measurements for things like speed and directionality in a variety of cell types.
-I then built a model of these flow fields with a bimodal mixed von-Mises distribution to parameterize the effect of external forces on the cells.
+Applying the algorithm to microscope images, I extracted measurements such as speed and directionality across various cell types.
+I then modeled these flow fields using a bimodal mixed von-Mises distribution, capturing the influence of external forces on cellular behavior.

-This algorithm was introduced in Lee*, Campanello*, at al. MBoC 2020 (preprint and manuscript) and will be featured in several upcoming publications.
+This algorithm was introduced in Lee*, Campanello*, et al., MBoC 2020 (preprint and manuscript), and was featured in several follow-up publications.

-The original MATLAB code for the MBoC manuscript can be found on github at github.com/LosertLab/FlowClusterTracking, and the updated version at github.com/ljcamp1624/FlowClusterTracking.
+The original MATLAB code for the MBoC manuscript can be found at github.com/LosertLab/FlowClusterTracking, with updates at github.com/ljcamp1624/FlowClusterTracking.

 Key concepts: computer vision, optimization, modeling, maximum-likelihood estimation, data visualization, time-series analysis.